wp-plugins/simple-share-buttons-adder/readme.txt

 9. This is an example of a set of Share Buttons you can add using Simple Share Buttons Adder.

 == Changelog ==

+= 2.0 =
+* Note: this update will require a moment's configuration to reinstate your share buttons
+* The settings link has moved - 'Settings' -> 'Share Buttons'
+* Drag and drop to reorder the buttons how you like!
+* Brand new redesign of the admin panel!
+* New support forums launched!
+* Resize images by pixels!
+* A choice of fonts for your share text!
+* Code and functions optimised!
+* More lightweight on database use!
+* Title attributes added to all buttons!
+* Set links to open in the same or new window!

 = 1.9 =
 * Choose placement of your share text: above, left, right or below!